gapacurar/AIFacade/docs/analysis_and_design_document.md

 6.2 **State Diagram: Chat Session**

 From the moment the user first arrives, they exist in a "Logged Out" state.
 Upon logging in, they enter the "Logged In" state—capable of submitting prompts and clearing chat history.
 Each prompt triggers a temporary state of "Awaiting API Response," which resolves into either "Displaying Response" or "History Updated."
 At any point, users can reset the state entirely by logging out, returning to where they began.
 This state machine ensures predictability and clarity throughout the interaction lifecycle.
+**TO DO**
+**Please provide an explanation of how you maintain user state and prevent unauthorized or unauthenticated users from accessing the application.The diagram is accurate and should remain unchanged!**

 ![State Diagram](state_diagram_chat_session.png)